Mountain biking tours in Cape Town

 10km to 40km off road Mountain biking in this commercial forest eventually gives way to pristine Cape Fynbos as you pedal around the 10km beginners gravel mountain biking trail.
 More technical challenges on superb single track with some great climbs up to 800m to the ‘neverending story’ or ‘Fire trails’ offers fantastic views of the rugged peaks of the Hottentots Holland Mountains.

 The Bottelary Hills MTB trails in the Bottelary Hills Conservancy traverse privately owned land and offer scenic natural beauty and incredible views of the Winelands, Table Mountain and False Bay.
 There is one main route with various loops of different levels of difficulty connected to it.
 The routes comprise of jeep track, technical switchbacks and fast-flowing singletrails.
 Although most of the trails are not too technical, some steep climbs and switchbacks will test your legs and skills.
+Check out the video of the route

 The Elgin Valley Mountain Bike trails are a combination of the trails at Oak Valley and Paul Cluver wine estates.
 The trails form part of the Wines2Whales multi-day stage race every year and also often host a stage of the world famous Cape Epic.
 There are various routes from 14km for beginners to 75km with more than 1000m of ascend for fit riders.
 The singletracks are well-maintained and consist of bridges over farm fences, flowing berms and switchbacks through pine and oak forests, rolling fields of grass pastures, apple and pear orchards and natural fynbos.
 Two of the highlights are the Mamba rollercoaster and the Pofadder bridge.